hstarmans/ldgraphy/README.md

   * Hexastorm hat ($30)

 The Hexastorm hat is not for sale and has to be produced manually.
 The prism has to be glued on top of the polygon motor.
-T

 Work in Progress
 ----------------